 Aug.
 18, 2019

 Posted in a Quantopian forum recently as a follow-up to my article Reengineering for More which presented a remarkable trading strategy with outsized performance levels.
-(Sorry for the Quantopian links, the community website has shut down)

 The described trading strategy used the CVXOPT optimizer.

 First, let it be said.
 It is extremely difficult to extract some decent alpha using an optimizer.

 The optimizer can only give you what it sees and you have no control how it will trade.

 It will simply do its thing.
 That is: determine when to buy and sell, at what prices, and in what quantities.

 In fact, in using an optimizer, you delegate the whole trading process to this mathematical contraption.
 I wrote a book on the above-cited trading strategy as a demonstration that it was feasible.
 It concluded with the displayed results in the above-cited article.
 Yet, it seems as if no one is exploring these extraordinary possibilities.